-Butterfly Valley, or Kelebekler Vadisi in Turkish, is a breathtaking 4-kilometer-long canyon at the base of Turkey's majestic Babadağ Mountain, where the valley opens onto the azure waters of the Mediterranean Sea.
-Located roughly 30 kilometers south of Fethiye and just 15 kilometers from the vibrant seaside town of Ölüdeniz, this tranquil haven is perfect for adventurers and nature lovers alike.
+Butterfly Valley, or Kelebekler Vadisi in Turkish, is a breathtaking 4KM-long canyon at the base of Turkey's majestic Babadağ Mountain.
+Located roughly 30KM south of Fethiye and just a few kilometers from the seaside town of Ölüdeniz, this tranquil haven is perfect for adventurers and nature lovers alike.

 A Natural Refuge for Explorers